Shift to T+1 settlement cycle

 When you buy or sell securities, settlement refers to the official transfer of securities to the buyer’s account and the cash to seller’s account.

-In May 2024, settlement cycles on US, Canadian and Mexican stock trades and other securities move from two days to one:
+In May 2024, settlement cycles on US, Canadian, and Mexican stock trades and other securities moved from two days to one:

-• Starting on 28 May 2024, settlement cycles for U.S. securities trades will transition from two business days to one, known as T+1 (trading day plus one business day).
+• Since 28 May 2024, settlement cycles for U.S. securities trades transitioned from two business days to one, known as T+1 (trading day plus one business day).

-• Starting on 27 May 2024, settlement cycles for Canadian and Mexican securities trades will similarly transition from two business days to one.
+• Since 27 May 2024, settlement cycles for Canadian and Mexican securities trades have similarly transitioned from two business days to one.

 What’s driving shorter settlement cycles?